tiki-deprecated/integrations/admob/android/README.md

       .onAccept{ _, _ ->
          initAdMob()
       }
-      .init(this, <publishing_id>, <user_id>, onComplete = {
+      .init(this, "<PUBLISHING ID>", "<USER ID>", onComplete = {
       TikiSdk.present(this)
    })
 ```

 5. Replace your current ad prompt with the TIKI SDK `present` method.
 In this example we are calling the method after the TIKI SDK initializes.
-This method will display the TIKI SDK pre-built UI, letting the user decide whether to license their tracking ID and recording the result in the TIKI SDK blockchain.
+This method will display the TIKI SDK pre-built UI, letting the user decide whether to license their tracking ID and record the immutable result with TIKI.
 Once the user makes a decision, the `onAccept` callback will be called, and the user will have to go through the UMP form if required.
 Add the `onComplete` callback to call `TikiSdk.present(context)`

 ```
     TikiSdk